astropy/astropy/docs/known_issues.rst

 Note that in general, `this is not recommended
 <https://ziade.org/2008/01/08/syssetdefaultencoding-is-evil/>`_,
 because it can hide other Unicode encoding bugs in your application.
-However, in general if your application does not deal with text processing and you just want docstrings to work, this may be acceptable.
+However, if your application does not deal with text processing and you just want docstrings to work, this may be acceptable.